BMW 2 Series Coupe review

 - Tight access to back seats

 The small coupe class is shrinking fast, so an all-new BMW 2 Series Coupe is big news for fans of sporty two-door models.
-There's no replacement in sight for the ageing Audi TT and Mercedes appears to have shifted its focus to SUVs.
-The Toyota GR 86 is a more affordable alternative, while buyers keen on the hot BMW M240i xDrive may also have sports cars like the Porsche 718 Cayman and Toyota GR Supra in their sights.
+There's no direct replacement in sight for the ageing Audi TT – Audi has considered everything from electric coupes to a TT SUV – and Mercedes no longer offers a small coupe.
+The Toyota GR86 is a more affordable alternative, although it’s now sold out in the UK, while buyers keen on the hot BMW M240i xDrive may also have sports cars like the Porsche 718 Cayman and Toyota GR Supra in their sights.

 Loyal BMW fans who've been put off the BMW 4 Series Coupe by its growth spurt may be tempted by its smaller sibling, which has a more traditional look and overall shape.
-That's not to say the design isn’t modern; new headlights with integrated LED daytime running lights and lots of sharp angles and gloss black exterior trim keep it looking smart.
+That's not to say the design isn’t modern; new headlights with integrated LED daytime running lights and lots of sharp angles and gloss black exterior trim keep it looking smart, if a little over-designed in places.

 Clearly targeted at keen drivers, the 2 Series Coupe will only be offered in M Sport trim in the UK and you'll need to look elsewhere if you want a hybrid or electric car.
-There's a 2.0-litre diesel badged 220d for high-mileage drivers (it can average around 60mpg), along with a pair of petrol options.
-The 220i has rear-wheel drive, 181bhp and an automatic gearbox, so it can get from 0-62mph in a brisk 7.5 seconds.
+There's a 2.0-litre diesel badged 220d for high-mileage drivers (it can average around 60mpg), along with a handful of petrol options.
+Even the entry-level 220i has rear-wheel drive, 181bhp and an automatic gearbox, so it can get from 0-62mph in a brisk 7.5 seconds.
+BMW expects six in 10 buyers to choose this model.

-Then there's the M240i xDrive, which is the fastest 2 Series until a new M2 arrives.
-With a 3.0-litre six-cylinder petrol, it boasts 369bhp and four-wheel drive, which get it from 0-62mph in a rapid 4.3 seconds - matching the aforementioned Supra.
+Above the 220i and more-powerful 230i is the range-topping M240i xDrive, which is the fastest 2 Series, aside from the high-performance M2.
+With a 3.0-litre six-cylinder petrol, it boasts 369bhp and four-wheel drive, which gets it from 0-62mph in a rapid 4.3 seconds - matching the aforementioned Supra and the original M2.
 With a chassis derived from the BMW 4 Series, the small BMW also feels controlled, secure and just engaging enough to keep keen drivers interested.

 Digital instruments and a widescreen infotainment display ensure there's plenty of ways to stay connected and stream media on the move.
 You sit low in highly adjustable sports seats, and there's even a reasonable amount of room in the back seats.
 Far from just being a weekend car, a 390-litre boot also means the 2 Series Coupe should be easy to live with or take on a short break without having to pack light.